Health Care Services

 Appointments are encouraged.
 Often, students can get same-day appointments.
 Usually, students with appointments are seen before students who have walked in.

-However, if you need emergency care, you should probably go directly to an emergency room as the student health clinic is not equipped to provide emergency care.
+If you need emergency care, you should go directly to an emergency room as the student health clinic is not equipped to provide emergency care.

 The following services are available at the Student Health Clinic: